 There comes a time when you start thinking about the costs that will fall to you when your parent’s health starts to decline.
-End of life expenses can range from $8,000 – $12,000.
+Funeral expenses can range from $8,000 – $12,000.
 This is a high cost for any family, but especially if you and your siblings are not prepared.

-Fortunately, burial insurance can help cover these costs.
-There are rules and guidelines that need to be followed when taking out this kind of policy.
+Burial insurance is an affordable solution to help cover these final expenses.
+However, like most life insurance, there are regulations that need to be followed when taking out a policy.

 Can I Buy Burial Insurance For My Parents?

 Your parent must be involved in the process by agreeing to the coverage and signing their name on the application.
 The child is allowed to be the payor and the beneficiary but must get the parent’s consent to take out a policy.
 By following these steps, you can purchase burial insurance for your parents.

 Even the most lenient burial insurance companies have this requirement.